officelearn/azure-docs.sv-se/articles/virtual-machines/workloads/sap/high-availability-guide-suse.md

 Du kan använda en av snabbstartsmallarna på GitHub för att distribuera alla nödvändiga resurser.
 Mallen distribuerar virtuella datorer, belastningsutjämnare, tillgänglighetsuppsättning osv.
 Följ dessa steg om du vill distribuera mallen:

-1. Öppna den [ASCS/SCS Multi-SID mallen] [ template-multisid-xscs] eller [konvergerat mallen] [ template-converged] på Azure portal.
+1. Öppna den [ASCS/SCS Multi-SID mallen][template-multisid-xscs] or the [converged template][template-converged] on the Azure portal.
-   ASCS/SCS-mallen skapar endast regler för belastningsutjämning för SAP NetWeaver ASCS/SCS och ÄNDARE (endast Linux) instanser medan konvergerade mallen skapar även belastningsutjämningsregler för en databas (till exempel Microsoft SQL Server eller SAP HANA).
-Om du planerar att installera ett SAP NetWeaver-baserade system och du även vill installera databasen på samma datorer använder den [konvergerat mallen][template-converged].
+   The ASCS/SCS template only creates the load-balancing rules for the SAP NetWeaver ASCS/SCS and ERS (Linux only) instances whereas the converged template also creates the load-balancing rules for a database (for example Microsoft SQL Server or SAP HANA).
+If you plan to install an SAP NetWeaver based system and you also want to install the database on the same machines, use the [converged template][template-converged].
 1. Ange följande parametrar
    1. Resurs-Prefix (endast ASCS/SCS Multi-SID-mall)
       Ange det prefix som du vill använda.
 Värdet används som ett prefix för de resurser som distribueras.